zhougroup-uic/zhougroup-uic.github.io/DIRseq/index.md

 #### Data
-1st column, amino acid; 2nd column, propensity of being a drug-interacting residue (on a scale from 0 to 100) [*Note: a uniform scaling factor may be required to get best match with measured results.*]
+1st column, amino acid; 2nd column, propensity of being a drug-interacting residue (on a scale from 0 to 100)

 <textarea id="textArea" style="position: relative; height:40vh; width:80vw"></textarea>